Keren Association Limited

 - No Public Application Process: This is a private grant-making charity operating on trustee discretion; there is no application portal or formal process for unsolicited proposals

-- Orthodox Jewish Focus: All funding priorities center on Orthodox Jewish religious advancement, education, and community welfare; organizations outside this scope should not pursue this funder
+- Orthodox Jewish Focus: All funding priorities centre on Orthodox Jewish religious advancement, education, and community welfare; organisations outside this scope should not pursue this funder

-- Substantial Resources: With over £14 million in annual charitable expenditure drawn from significant investment holdings, this is a major funder within its sector, though operating privately
+- Substantial Resources: With over £14 million in annual charitable expenditure, this is a major funder within its sector, though operating privately

-- Educational Priority: The charity's support for Keren Shlomo Institute highlights a commitment to mature Jewish education and student support
+- Educational Priority: The charity demonstrates a commitment to Jewish education and student support

 - International Scope: While based in London, the charity operates across multiple countries (UK, Belgium, Israel, USA), indicating potential for cross-border Jewish charitable work